jfly/flake-input-patcher/README.md

 ## Known issues

-- We currently doesn't understand anything about input following, so you can end up in inconsistent states.
+- We currently don't understand anything about input following, so you can end up in inconsistent states.
 For example, if you patch your top level `nixpkgs`, that doesn't affect transitive dependencies that follow that `nixpkgs`.
 Ideally we'd parse `flake.nix` and honor the follows.